cucmberium/TootNet/README.md

 disposable.Dispose();
 ```

-You can easily use TootNet by using official documentation and suggestion by VisualStudio.
+You can easily use TootNet by using official documentation and suggestion of VisualStudio.

 ### Platforms